arkuhn/recurrent-food/README.md

 Open ended machine learning project to create a LSTM-RNN that utilizes the Kaggle - Amazon  Reviews dataset.

-Initial efforts will be around word prediction, but I'm considering doing classifications tasks, sentiment analysis if all goes well.
+Initial efforts will be around word prediction, but I'm considering doing classification tasks, sentiment analysis if all goes well.

 IE - Are negative reviews found to be more or less useful, can I predict usefulness based on sentiment